 Hi!
 We’re Robbie and Krista – aka Bear and Poppit – an Aussie bloke and Canadian girl building a crazy but wonderful life on our Australian goat farm, Citadel Kalahari.

 We are located on the beautiful Southern Downs of Queensland, two hours SW of Brisbane.
-Each morning we get up ridiculously early to raise Kalahari goats, Maremma dogs, Muscovy ducks, five ornery geese and a motley crew of chickens.
+Each morning we get up ridiculously early to raise Kalahari goats, Maremma dogs, Muscovy ducks, ten ornery geese, a dear old turkey, and a motley crew of chickens.
 It’s a wild life sometimes, but we love it.

 Why goats?
 Well, I’m so happy you asked!